jzabroski/Home/EntityFramework/EF6/ObjectStateManagerChangeTracking/README.md

 5. Removing item to a collection type property of an existing item
 6. Deleting an existing item

+# `ObjectStateManager` and `ObjectStateEntry`

+The `ObjectStateManager` can have two kinds of `ObjectStateEntry`:

+1. Relationships
+2. Entities

+However, it does not directly represent the concept of updating a complex property of an existing item.

 ```c#
 private static void LogAddedEntries(ObjectStateEntry entry)
 {